Table of Contents

 Issues and considerations with incentive pay

-While incentive pay plans are popular, they should be chosen, designed, and implemented with an awareness of several downsides that can drain some of their advantages and perceived value.
+While incentive pay plans are popular, they should be chosen, designed, and implemented with awareness of several downsides that can erode their advantages and perceived value.
 Care should be taken to prepare leaders and sponsors for these so they are seen as flawless panaceas for the issues they are designed to address.

 They can lose their luster and opportunity to excite

-Some types of cash incentives, such as annual performance bonuses, are often viewed as guaranteed to the average-to-high performers who earn them every year.
+Some types of cash incentives, such as annual performance bonuses, are often viewed as guaranteed for the average-to-high performers who earn them every year.
 While the amount earned might vary, when payouts are consistent, they can quickly become viewed as a part of the guaranteed salary.
-For example, when payouts have been high due to an exceptional stretch of years with above-target payouts, a return to the norm can dissatisfy many.
+For example, when payouts are high due to an exceptional stretch of years with above-target payouts, a return to the norm can leave many dissatisfied.
 One expert pointed out that “a reward can lose its motivational power when considered a sure thing.”
 As a result, focusing on the short-term and targeted nature of an incentive pay plan can help avoid these issues.

 They are taxable and more costly than the award amount

-Cash incentives are subject to taxation by the IRS and need to be reported as added income as payouts are made.
+Cash incentives are subject to IRS taxation and must be reported as additional income as payouts are made.
 Between federal, state, and local taxes, actual employee payouts can be 20-30% lower than communicated, and the company has to contribute another 10-12% in its share of the taxes.
-Consideration of the post-tax employee payout amounts is required to ensure that the amount paid is meaningful to individuals at different compensation levels.
+Consideration of post-tax employee payout amounts is required to ensure the amounts paid are meaningful to individuals at different compensation levels.

 They can inadvertently create competition for the awards

-When individual incentive pay plans are created, they can harm collaborative behaviors if employees perceive their best avenue towards earning them as a “win-lose” proposition.
-It is essential to carefully consider and craft the participation and earning criteria to entice people to work together for the common good and towards a shared set of goals and objectives.
+When individual incentive pay plans are created, they can harm collaborative behavior if employees perceive them as a “win-lose” proposition.
+It is essential to carefully consider and craft the participation and earning criteria to entice people to work together for the common good and towards shared goals and objectives.
 Having robust reporting and controls in place to avoid unethical, fraudulent, or otherwise harmful behaviors is critical.
-Payout monitoring should look out for overachievers and review results to ensure plan and company standards adherence.
+Payout monitoring should identify overachievers and review results to ensure adherence to the plan and company standards.
 Similarly, managers should watch for over- (or anti-) competitive behaviors that might reduce the intended motivational effect on all eligible employees.

 They can limit the motivation of top performers